xiaohunying/notes/pages/aws.md

 needs to be marked public access; (2) Index document is added to the bucket; (3) Add a bucket policy to allow the public to be able to reach the bucket.
 It also support redirect requests.
+- **Server-Access Logging**:
+  - When the target bucket is for logs, the source bucket and target bucket should be in the same region.
+  - The permissions of logs are controlled using **Log Delivery Group**.
+(1) If server-access logging is enabled through AWS console, the Log Delivery Group is automatically added to the ACL (Access Control List) of the target bucket; (2) If it is through AWS S3 API or AWS SDK, you need to manually configure this access.
+Permissions of the S3 access log group can only be assigned via ACL.
+  - If encryption is enabled on your target bucket, access logs will only be delivered if this is set to SSE-S3 because encryption with KMS is not supported.
 - **S3 bucket**:
   - **Bucket name** needs to be unique globally.
 You can create a **folder** in a bucket, but S3 is not a file system.